huggingface/transformers/examples/README.md

 # Examples

-This folder contains examples of use of 🤗 Transformers grouped by task.
-If you are looking for an example that used to be in this folder, it may have moved to our [research projects](https://github.com/huggingface/transformers/tree/master/research_projects) folder.
+This folder contains actively maintained examples of use of 🤗 Transformers organized along NLP tasks.
+If you are looking for an example that used to be in this folder, it may have moved to our [research projects](https://github.com/huggingface/transformers/tree/master/research_projects) folder which contain archived examples which contains frozen snapshots of research projects.

 ## Important note